Start Printed Page 60883

 (c) Evaluation of contract applications.
 NRCS will conduct one or more ranking periods each fiscal year.

-(1) To the extent practicable, one ranking period will occur in the first quarter of the fiscal year;
+(1) To the extent practicable, one ranking period will occur in the last quarter of the previous fiscal year or the first quarter of the current fiscal year.

-(2) In evaluating CSP applications, NRCS will rank applications based on the following factors, to the maximum extent practicable:
+(2) In evaluating CSP applications for new enrollment or for renewal, NRCS will rank applications based on the following factors:

-(i) Level of conservation treatment on all applicable priority resource concerns at the time of application,
+(i) The natural resource conservation and environmental benefits that result from the conservation treatment on all State identified priority resource concerns at the time of submission of the application;

-(ii) Degree to which the proposed conservation activities effectively increase conservation performance,
+(ii) The degree to which the proposed conservation activities increase natural resource conservation and environmental benefits; and

 (4) NRCS may not assign a higher priority to any application because the applicant is willing to accept a lower payment than the applicant would otherwise be eligible to receive.

-(1) NIPF will compete in ranking pools separate from other eligible land.
-An applicant with both NIPF and other eligible land will submit one application for NIPF and one application for all other eligible land.
+(1) Nonindustrial private forest land (NIPF) applications will compete in separate ranking pools.
+An applicant with both NIPF and other eligible land may submit one application for NIPF and one application for all other eligible land.

-(3) Within each State or established ranking pool, NRCS will address conservation access for certain farmers or ranchers, including:
+(2) Within each State or established ranking pool, NRCS will address conservation access for certain farmers or ranchers, including—

-(iii) Producers who are veteran farmers or ranchers.
+(iii) Producers who are veteran farmers or ranchers; and

-(g) Application pre-approval.
-NRCS will make application pre-approval determinations during established ranking periods based on eligibility and ranking score.
+(e) Application preapproval.
+NRCS will make application preapproval determinations throughout the fiscal year based on eligibility and ranking score.

-(a) After a determination that the application will be approved and a conservation stewardship plan will be developed in accordance with § 1470.22, NRCS will enter into a conservation stewardship contract with the participant to enroll all of the eligible land on a participant's agricultural operation.
+(a) After NRCS approves the application and develops the conservation stewardship plan in accordance with § 1470.22, NRCS will enter into a conservation stewardship contract with the participant to enroll the participant's agricultural operation in the program.